Gerriko/TI_SimpleLink_MCUs/README.md

 ## MIT App Inventor Examples

-1. CC2640R2 Heart Rate Demo (aia file)
+1. CC2640R2 Heart Rate Demo (aia file): This app reads the heart rate data and the heart rate monitor position information.
+It also acts as a demo for the immediate alert profile.

 ## Authors